Defending son’s lockdown wedding, Kumaraswamy cites WHO on face masks

 Kumaraswamy told India Today that he felt hurt when there were demands for the arrest of his father and former prime minister of India, H D Deve Gowda.
 When asked about the social distancing norms, he said that all precautions were taken.
 He also questioned Karnataka Chief Minister, B S Yediyurappa for flouting social distancing norms.
 The wedding was attended only by blood relatives, he said.

-I challenge the CM to take any action, if we did anything wrong.
+I challenge the CM to take any action if we did anything wrong.
 The wedding was permitted by the district magistrate and every case was issued a pass for the function.
 On why none were wearing face masks, the former CM said that the WHO said it is not necessary for everyone to wear face masks.